 - been a liturgist at the Festival of Homiletics (May 2016 in Atlanta, Ga.)

 - served as Chair of the Four Rivers Presbytery and an Executive Member of the Bay of Quinte Conference within the United Church of Canada (June 2016 - June 2017)

-Her very first book of Poetry, Prayers and Photos has been published in August of 2016, titled, “The True Gift Lives ON… Christmas Poetry, Prayers and Blessings”
+Her first book of Poetry, Prayers and Photos was published in August of 2016, titled, “The True Gift Lives ON… Christmas Poetry, Prayers and Blessings”